June 8

 Reflection

-Saint Syra of Troyes prayed to be blind to resist her suitors solicitations.
-After she followed her brother to France, Saint Syra poured forth her soul in prayer and would not rise from the ground until her petition was heard.
-Syra was restored miraculously to the use of vision.
+Saint Syra of Troyes prayed to be blind to resist her suitors’ solicitations.
+Her prayers were answered.
+She had a revelation that in France her vision would return.
+Imitating her brother, she left everything to be only Christ’s “spouse” in France.
+After she succeeded in finding her brother’s retreat in France, Saint Syra poured forth her soul in prayer.
+She would not rise from the ground until her petition was heard.
+Then, Saint Syra’s vision was miraculously restored.

-What do you needed to be “blinded from” to serve Christ?
-What do you need your eyes to “opened to” to serve Christ?
+What do you need to be “blinded from” to serve Christ?
+What do you need your eyes to be “opened to” to serve Christ?
 Like Saint Syra, all things are possible with persistent prayer.

 Prayers